AwardOfSky/Fast-Radix-Sort/README.md

 <h2><b>Optimizations:</b></h2>

 <p>The sorting function was made without the help of compiler otimizations in mind.
-<br>Therefore, it uses some microtimizations like macros and registers to speed.
+<br>Therefore, it uses some microtimizations like macros and registers to speed some things up.
 <br>Be mindful that compilers like GCC don't provide optimizations unless told otherwise.
-<br>The ideia is to just include the function in your and get the performance right out
+<br>The ideia is to just include the function in your program and get the performance right out
 of the box.</p>

 <ul>